seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 come from the single `touchProb` (inv.
 20), so the two horizons can never disagree, and the ladder is not repeated here.

-**Row 2 compares, and forbids nothing.** Since TZ-14 the row gains a third line whenever the list median reaches `DAY_RANGE_ABNORMAL`: the one sentence `dayStateNote` builds, in amber, byte-identical to the sentence the regime banner prints above the card list (inv.
+**Row 2 compares, and forbids nothing.** Whenever the list median reaches `DAY_RANGE_ABNORMAL` the row gains a third line: the one sentence `dayStateNote` builds, in amber, byte-identical to the sentence the regime banner prints above the card list (inv.
 33).
 Amber is the «ВНИМАНИЕ» alarm's standing — attention without prohibition — and it is deliberately not applied to the regime line itself, which would make one line carry two independent facts and would overwrite the stress red exactly when it matters most.
 On a quiet day and on a below-quorum list both surfaces are silent, so the sentence's presence is itself the measurement, and its absence is not an omission.

-The two raw numbers above it are printed exactly as before, and they stay interpretable without a threshold because the unit is derived, not chosen:
-`E[range] = σ·√(8/π)`, so 1,0 is an ordinary day.
-This is the standing of §3.12
-Layer 1 — an assertion about geometry that needs no forecast — and it adds no ranking factor, so §3.10b's resolution ceiling is untouched.
+The two raw numbers above it stay interpretable without a threshold because the unit is derived, not chosen: `E[range] = σ·√(8/π)`, so 1,0 is an ordinary day.
+This is the standing of §3.12 Layer 1 — an assertion about geometry that needs no forecast — and it adds no ranking factor, so §3.10b's resolution ceiling is untouched.

-**The caption states the mechanism it used to deny (TZ-15, inv.
-50).** Until TZ-15 it read «Число печатается как есть — порога нет, сравнения нет…» one line below a line reading «порог 1,39»: the board contradicting itself two lines apart in the reader's own language, with no way for him to tell which half was stale.
-It now says what the line MEANS — 1,0 is an ordinary day because `E[range] = σ·√(8/π)` is derived and not chosen; the threshold is the 90th percentile of the LIST MEDIAN over the three-year archive, which names the object rather than the coin-day distribution it was once wrongly measured on (inv.
-47); it is a measure of the day and not a prohibition, reaching no score, no leverage and no verdict (inv.
-27, proven in §3.16); and the list is the 25 spot coins, the three futures-only assets excluded (§3.14). **The caption deliberately does not print `1,39`:** the constant keeps exactly three code sites, and a literal in static prose would be a fourth in a form no re-calibration could reach (inv.
-20).
-The value is already one line above, printed by `dayStateNote` on the days it matters.

-**The caption is now a checked claim rather than prose.** Section M of `exhaustion_bench.js` (64 checks) locates the block exactly as section L does and asserts, on a quiet and a loud render both: six denial phrasings absent, the sentence equal to its specification character for character, `numRu( DAY_RANGE_ABNORMAL, 2)` read through the live context present in the day line and absent from the caption, and a control that plants the pre-TZ-15 caption back into a copy of the source fires the scan and names both denials. **The control is worth more than the assertion:** with the old caption restored, sections A through L all stay green and only M turns red — TZ-14's gate genuinely could not see the contradiction, measured rather than argued.
-Two couplings the next TZ inherits: M2 pins the sentence, so a legitimate rewrite of the caption moves the bench in the same change; and M1 is a blacklist of six phrasings, so a denial worded outside it would pass M1 and be caught only by M2's equality — which is why the equality, not the scan, is the load-bearing half.
+**The caption states what the day line means and denies nothing the block has (inv.
+50).** It names the threshold as the 90th percentile of the list median over the three-year archive, a measure of the day and not a veto, and keeps the half that is true and proven (§3.16): the number reaches no score, no leverage and no verdict.
+It never prints the number — `DAY_RANGE_ABNORMAL` keeps exactly three code sites (inv.
+20), and the value is already printed one line above on the days it matters.
+Gate section M scans this one block for six denial phrasings on both the quiet and the loud render, pins the caption as one exact string, reads the constant through the live context, and carries its own control: a copy with the old caption fires the scan by name, the clean source is silent.
+Any future TZ that legitimately changes this caption updates section M in the same change.

 **Degradation is stated, never hidden** (inv.
 9): no `volatility` → the sigma distance and the 24h probability go, the block lives; `E ≤ 0` or non-finite `liq`